-And furthermore, there is too much at stake – the ominous possibility that, without evolution doctrine firmly entrenched in our educational institutions, what would become of the research grants, reputations, and mental frameworks will be at risk of getting shattered?
+And furthermore, there is too much at stake – the ominous possibility that, without evolution doctrine firmly entrenched in our educational institutions, what would become of the research grants, reputations, and mental frameworks that risk getting shattered?
 Academia thrives on the complexity involved in the search for naturalistic explanations, and it would be too painful to have to surrender to simpler explanations based on the supernatural.
 So, for whatever can’t be explained logically, or tested, academia defaults to the magic formula of “so much time” – a handy escape route to avoid having to admit they don’t know the answers or that the answer requires a supernatural solution.

 “They did not like to retain God in their knowledge,” as Romans 1:28 puts it (NKJV).
 It takes an attitude of humility and reverence before God to acknowledge the hand of God in fashioning the environment He has made for us to live in.
-It is truly sad that so much academic effort has been wasted in futile attempts to explain the formation of the natural world in ways that avoid acknowledging the role of the Almighty.
+It is truly sad that so much academic effort has been wasted on futile attempts to explain the formation of the natural world in ways that avoid acknowledging the role of the Almighty.
 How much more we could learn and appreciate about our ancient heritage if scientists and historians would only look through the lens of Divine origin.

 True enough, it is difficult for our minds to conceive of how God could have made a universe of such mind-boggling magnitude or caused starlight to arrive on Earth in just a split-second of our time.
 But if we understand that God dwells outside and beyond the boundaries of time, space, and matter, then at least we know that He is capable of doing it.
 The trouble is, we humans tend to under-estimate the power of the Almighty and forget that He is omniscient, omnipotent, omnipresent.

-Perhaps we might compare the present situation to how it was in Galileo’s or Copernicus’ time.
+Perhaps we might compare the present situation to the reverse of how it was in Galileo’s or Copernicus’ time.
 Those scientists were trying to explain that Earth was actually a sphere that revolved around the sun.
 No one could believe that because Earth felt so solid and flat and enormous and so on.
 How could Earth be a sphere and not at the center of the cosmos?

 Nowadays, the situation has reversed.
-Because we know the universe is so immensely vast, we have trouble believing that our planet can still be the central focus of God’s attention, or that the cosmos was put there to serve the human race “for times and for seasons and for days and for years”, or that our galaxy might actually be the physical center of the universe.
+Because we know the universe is so immensely vast, we have trouble believing that our planet can still be the central focus of God’s attention, or that the cosmos was put there to serve the human race “for times and for seasons and for days and for years” (Genesis 1:14); or that our galaxy might actually be the physical center of the universe.
 (More on that intriguing possibility ahead.)